Paralympic Cycling Gold Medallist with Multiple Sclerosis MS

-Over the past several years, vitamin D deficiency has been associated with increased risk for such brain related disorders as Parkinson’s disease, multiple sclerosis, autism and even dementia. with reference to the letter, a new study published in the Journal of Neurology correlated low levels of vitamin D to increased risk of developing dementia to a far greater degree than anyone had predicted.
+Over the past several years, vitamin D deficiency has been associated with increased risk for such brain-related disorders as Parkinson’s disease, multiple sclerosis, autism, and even dementia. with reference to the letter, a new study published in the Journal of Neurology correlated low levels of vitamin D to an increased risk of developing dementia to a far greater degree than anyone had predicted.

 The presenters and special guests of this podcast intend to provide accurate and helpful information to their listeners.
 These podcasts can not take into consideration individual circumstances and are not intended to be a substitute for independent medical advice from a qualified health professional.